 Although this case shows that the two year limitation period may not strictly apply where a patient is receiving ongoing treatment, patients should be mindful of the fact that the clock is running on a potential cosmetic surgery claim.
 If you are unsure about a potential claim, speaking to a qualified lawyer is the first step to protecting your legal rights, and does not mean you need to proceed with a lawsuit.

 At Derfel Injury Law, we have decades of experience advising clients with medical negligence and cosmetic surgery claims.
 To discuss your situation with one of our personal injury lawyers, contact us online or call 416-847-3580 to make an appointment.
-For your convenience, we can meet at locations in Barrie, Whitby or Toronto.
+For your convenience, we can meet at locations in Toronto.